 I stand in awe of the rich history and heritage that Outram Secondary School stands for since its inception in 1906.
-Paying tribute to educators, alumni, parents and partners past and present who make a positive and resounding difference in its enduring efforts to develop Lifelong Learners, Innovative Leaders and Caring Contributors, I hope that all Outramians appreciate this goodwill and kindness, and commit ourselves to building on and propagating this benevolence for generations of Outramians to come.
+Paying tribute to educators, alumni, parents and partners past and present who make a positive and resounding difference in its enduring efforts to develop Learners for Life, Leaders of Integrity and Contributors with Compassion, I hope that all Outramians appreciate this goodwill and kindness, and commit ourselves to building on and propagating this benevolence for generations of Outramians to come.